Trump Organization CFO pleads guilty in tax evasion case - NewsBreak

 Trump Organization CFO pleads guilty in tax evasion case

-Trump Organization CFO Allen Weisselberg pleaded guilty to all 15 of the charges he faced in the case.
-He was accused of dodging taxes on lavish fringe benefits he got from the company, including lease payments for a luxury car, rent for a Manhattan apartment and private school tuition for his grandchildren.

-Weisselberg is the only person to face criminal charges so far in the Manhattan district attorney’s long-running investigation of the company’s business practices.

-Judge Juan Manuel Merchan agreed to sentence Weisselberg to five months incarceration and five years probation at New York City’s Rikers Island jail complex, although he will be eligible for release much earlier if he behaves well behind bars.
+Judge Juan Manuel Merchan agreed to sentence Weisselberg to five months' incarceration at New York City’s Rikers Island jail complex, although he will be eligible for release much earlier if he behaves well behind bars.
 The judge said Weisselberg will have to pay nearly $2 million in taxes, penalties and interest.

 Testimony by Weisselberg could potentially weaken the Trump Organization’s defense.
 If convicted, the company could face fines or potentially be placed on probation and be forced to change certain business practices.